This tiny café serves remarkably authentic Italian food at very reasonable prices and has become a favourite with the people of Waterford.

 You could wash it down with a cheap and very cheerful bottle of Pino Grigio, finish off with a tiny, intense espresso and come away with a bill under €65 for two.

-This is a delightful addition to eating out in Waterford, and is open and serving all sorts of meals and snacks from morning to night - it is a particular hit for its Italian croissant and cappuccino for breakfast.
+This is a delightful choice when eating out in Waterford, and is open and serving all sorts of meals and snacks from morning to night - it is a particular hit for its Italian croissant and cappuccino for breakfast.